ezakhar/help/en/basics/training-plan-management.md

 * **Chart of training volumes within the plan** -  Staminity system will automatically calculate the training volumes chart and display it on the plan page.
 This chart can be calculated based on duration or distance.
 You can select the required value depending on your planning approach.
 By default “By duration” value is set.

 * Attribute **“Consultations included”**.
-If the plan’s cost include possibility of consulting with you, then you need to enable this attribute and describe how often the buyer can contact you and how exactly..
+If the plan’s cost includes possibility of consulting with you, then you need to enable this attribute and describe how often the buyer can contact you and how exactly.

 * Attribute**"Offline activities included"**.
-If the plan's cost includes offline activities with you, then you need to enable this attribute and describe frequency, time and place of these activities.
+If the plan's cost includes offline activities with you, then you need to enable this attribute and describe the frequency, time and place of these activities.

 * Attribute  **"Structured activities included"**.
-In case if you use structured activities within the plan, then you need to enable this attribute and describe which activities you have divided to segments and which intensity indicator  you have used.
+In case if you use structured activities within the plan, then you need to enable this attribute and describe which activities you have divided into segments and which intensity indicator  you have used.
 It is important and must be done to enable athletes to set up the LT value based on this intensity indicator in order to calculate the training load in a correct way.

 #### Tab "Description" {#description}